sirji-ai/sirji/README.md

 Sirji is a framework designed to build and run custom AI agents for your everyday development tasks.

-Sirji has two main product components:
+Sirji has two main product components: Sirji Studio and Sirji VS Code Extension.

+### Sirji Studio

-- **Sirji Studio:** Within Sirji Studio, developers can write custom agents and recipes by writing pseudocode in plain English.
+We have built the framework that allows the developer community to build custom agents simply by writing pseudocode in plain English.
-- **Sirji VS Code Extension:** This extension provides an interactive chat interface right within the VS Code IDE, allowing you to submit your problem statements and give feedback to Sirji.
-The extension leverages the capabilities of VS Code, including the Editor, Terminal, and Project Explorer.

-**Custom agents** help capture and convey the developer's code writing style and domain knowledge to Sirji.
-An agent in the Sirji framework is a modular AI component that performs a specific task based on a custom pseudocode.
+Custom agents help capture and convey the developer's code writing style and domain knowledge to Sirji.
+They performs a specific task based on a custom pseudocode.
 The community can create a custom agent either by modifying an existing agent or by writing an entirely new agent with a different pseudocode.

-Different custom agents collaborate via a **messaging protocol** to perform development tasks.
-These tasks can range from building greenfield web apps to solving GitHub issues, writing new APIs, writing test cases, generating documentation, and more.

-In addition to filesystem CRUD operations, custom agents can install system-level packages and programming language-specific dependencies, run commands, execute test cases, and bring up server processes using the capabilities of the **EXECUTOR** agent, a component of the Sirji framework.
+### Sirji VS Code Extension

+We have build and released the [VS Code Extension](https://marketplace.visualstudio.com/items?itemName=TrueSparrow.sirji) on the Visual Studio Marketplace.

+This extension has the following features implemented:
+- Interactive chat interface allows user to submit their problem statements and give feedback to Sirji.
+- Messaging protocol implements the allowed response templates for messages exchanged between various agents.
+- Orchestrator enables requirement gathering, recipe selection, recipe execution by invoking agents
+- Executor makes these functionalities accessible to the agents: file system access, search, find & replace, insert text in project files, install packages, execute commands, run code, run test cases.
+- Agent Sessions provide the ability to invoke an agent with a fresh LLM conversation or continue on an existing LLM conversation.
+- Logs and Token Usage Summary are displayed alongside the interactive chat interface.

-## Prerequisites
+## Installation

+You can start using Sirji by installing this [extension](https://marketplace.visualstudio.com/items?itemName=TrueSparrow.sirji) from the Visual Studio Marketplace.

 Make sure you have installed all of the following prerequisites on your machine:
 - Visual Studio Code (>= 1.80.2)
 - Node.js (>= 18) and npm (>= 8.19)
 - Python (>= 3.10) - Make sure `python --version` runs without error.